- How to colour

 The face is where you can really bring that character you have developed for your unicorn to life!
 Do you want to add sweeping eyelashes to the unicorn’s eyes to add glamour?
 Is your unicorn smiling?
 You can use the same techniques of adding shadows and highlights to even change the bone structure of your unicorn, if you wanted to.
 Now you’ve become a master of planning, colour theory, different line strokes, blending and using shadows and highlights you can apply all of these techniques to the unicorn’s face and make your finishing touches.

-You’ll want to take a look at our stunning Colouring Heaven Unicorns Special, which is packed full of stunning unicorn designs.
+You’ll want to take a look at our stunning Colouring Heaven Unicorns Special, which is packed full of stunning colour in unicorn designs.

 Colouring Heaven Junior Unicorn Tea Party is full of adorable designs featuring unicorns and their magical friends!